 \section{Conclusion}

 We show how expert-knowledge can be used pro-actively during the training of CNNs to drive the representation learning process.
-Clinically relevant and easy-to-interpret features describing the visual inputs are introduced as extra tasks for the learning objective, significantly improving the robustness and generalization performance of the model.
-From a design perspective, our framework aligns ethically with the intent of not replacing humans, but rather making them part of the development of deep learning algorithms. { Our experiments focus on tumor detection, but other tasks may benefit from a similar architecture.
+Clinically relevant and easy-to-interpret features describing the visual inputs are introduced as additional tasks for the learning objective, significantly improving the robustness and generalization performance of the model.
+From a design perspective, our framework aligns ethically with the intent of not replacing humans, but rather making them part of the development of deep learning algorithms. { The flexibility of our method to include arbitrary additional features as desired or undesired learning targets is a key asset of our approach.
+New patterns may be identified by interacting with clinicians or by future studies and subsequently added to our models by retraining.} { Our experiments focus on tumor detection, but other tasks may benefit from a similar architecture.
 Deepfake detection, for example, may be improved by the auxiliary task of classifying checkerboard artifacts~\citep{wang2020cnn}}.
-Human-computer interfaces, besides, may be designed to directly collect user-specific feedback.
-The extra tasks may be used as a weak-supervision to extend the training data with unlabeled datasets at a marginal cost of some extra automatic processing such as the extraction of nuclei contours or texture features.
+Human-computer interfaces may be designed to directly collect user-specific feedback.
+The additional tasks may be used as a weak supervision to extend the training data with unlabeled datasets at a marginal cost of some additional automatic processing such as the extraction of nuclei contours or texture features.
 One may argue that additional annotations may be required for other clinical features.
-This represents, however, only a minor limitation of this method since a few annotated images may already suffice to train the extra tasks.
+This represents, however, only a minor limitation of this method since a few annotated images may already suffice to train the additional tasks.